-Social media is obviously a viable digital marketing strategy for B2C businesses, where engagement to customers can easily convert to lead and real sales.
-However, the same thing cannot be said to B2B businesses.
+Social media is obviously a viable digital marketing strategy for B2C businesses, where engagement with customers can easily convert to leads and real sales.
+However, the same thing cannot be said for B2B businesses.

 Even to this day, a lot of B2B businesses are still skeptical about the benefits of social media marketing.
 One of the most common reasons is that it is harder to measure the effectiveness of social media campaigns for B2B businesses.